← Back

 Something is deeply alluring in Jane’s relentless integrity.
 It is her declaration of love, mingled with her unshakable principles, that stands out among other literary heroines.
 If Charlotte Brontë allowed her protagonist to pursue a sole obsession over love, we might have never acknowledged this classical work by the same title.
 Had her romance worked ideally from the beginning, there would be no Jane Eyre — only Jane Rochester.
 And it doesn’t align with Jane’s perseverance, who fights for her faith.

 A sincere love was scarce for young Jane to learn from.
 As she falls in love with the love of her life, Edward Rochester, she discovers that her boundaries are constantly challenged.
 Her master is notorious for being hard to read.
 People would never know whether he’s serious or jesting.
-When he is with Jane, he exhibits a rigid nature and maintains emotional distance.
-His instruction reads as absolute; before him, Jane finds herself loyal.
+When he is with Jane, he exhibits a rigid nature and an emotional distance.
+His instruction reads as absolute; before him, Jane finds herself obedient.
 One day, she realizes that Rochester’s love comes with chains.
 Regardless of how obstinate he presents his name to her, Jane has made up her mind to leave.

 Rochester: “Jane, you understand what I want of you?
 Just this promise — ‘I will be yours, Mr. Rochester.’’